 Ellingsen says his company conducted a “fair amount of analysis, and we firmly believe this deal will be synergistic to our strategic plan.
 Bas Bleu is a company that has been very well run, and we think very highly of Eleanor and what she’s been able to accomplish.”

-Fred Anderson, managing director of Anderson Direct, a South Orange, NJ-based consultancy and financial intermediary, who advised Bas Bleu during the transaction, echoes Ellingsen’s comments: He says Bas Bleu form a perfect “synergistic fit,” particularly with the Art & Artifact and Signals catalogs.
+Fred Anderson, managing director of Anderson Direct, a South Orange, NJ-based consultancy and financial intermediary, which advised Bas Bleu during the transaction, echoes Ellingsen’s comments: He says Bas Bleu is a perfect “synergistic fit,” particularly with the Art & Artifact and Signals catalogs.
 “The demographics of the audiences are very, very similar.”

 According to its data card, Bas Bleu has nearly 113,000 12-month buyers, 80% of whom are women, with an average age of 45 and an average household income of $65,000.
 Art & Artifact, which sells European and historically influenced decor and gifts, has nearly 43,000 12-month buyers, 80% of whom are women, with an average age of 46 and an average household income of $75,000.
 Signals, which sells a broader array of gifts, has nearly 434,000 12-month buyers, 72% of whom are women, with an average age of 46 and an average income of $62,000.

 While Bas Bleu’s growth has been respectable, Anderson says, it was limited by facility constraints, such as its 10,000-sq.-ft. warehouse.
 Now, he says, Bas Bleu can be a part of Universal’s two-building shipping facility that encompasses 160,000 sq. ft.
 “All the physical constraints will be eliminated,” he says.
 “That alone will allow Bas Bleu to blossom.”